 - 1. A grant is applied for through a form as designated by the Clubs Officer.
 All requirements outlined in that form must be met to receive funding. - 2.
+There shall be 2 classifications of grant funding sources: - 1.
+SSAF-funded Grants: Grants funded by ANUSA by the Student Services and Amenities Fee. - 2.
+Sponsored Pool Grants: Grants funded through external sponsorship, administered by ANUSA, that provide supplementary financial support to affiliated clubs. - 3.
+Grants in the below table shall be considered SSAF-funded unless otherwise noted. - 3.
 There shall be 2 categories of grants: - 1.
 Event Grants: deals mainly with expenditure related to a specific event of a club. - 2.
-Operational Grants: deals mainly with expenditure (other than for events) to support the smooth running of a club. - 3.
+Operational Grants: deals mainly with expenditure (other than for events) to support the smooth running of a club. - 4.
 Grant approval and payment - 1.
 All grants are subject to the discretion of the Clubs Officer, and grants that are deemed unreasonable, unnecessary, or risky may be declined. - 2.
 The Clubs Officer may refuse or partially fund a grant to promote equity in grant access between clubs. - 3.
 Grants within the Event Grants category shall be decided retrospectively, with the exception of the Travel Events Grant which will be decided prospectively unless the Clubs Officer approves an exemption - 4.
 Grants within the Operational Grants category shall be decided prospectively - 5.
-All grants shall be paid retrospectively. - 1.
-The Clubs Officer may approve a grant to be paid prospectively if a club provides evidence that retrospective payment would place an undue burden on a Club or the Club's Executive. - 6.
+All grants shall be paid retrospectively. - The Clubs Officer may approve a grant to be paid prospectively if a club provides evidence that retrospective payment would place an undue burden on a Club or the Club's Executive. - 6.
 All grants shall be paid by a transfer of the grant funds to the bank account of the relevant Club. - 7.
 The break-even funding limit for an event shall be calculated as follows: